SBangarh/Kickstarter_Analysis/README.md

 # Kickstarter_analysis
 MAKING ADJUSTMENTS!

 ## Purpose
 To develop a model that can predict the success or failure of a Kickstarter campaign using data downloaded from [here](https://www.icpsr.umich.edu/web/NADAC/studies/38050).
+If you want the data you will have to download it from here as it was too big for github and created errors in my version history.

 ## About the Data
 Raw data has 21 features and ~507k instances in a tsv file.
 Data ranges from 2009 to 2020.
 There are missing values and incorrect classifications like some campaigns have Failed, but the Pledged amount equaled or exceeded the goal.